readium/lcp-specs/notes/lcp-profile-upgrade.md

 ### Readium “1” clients
 At the time of writing this proposal, the Readium “1” codebase (i.e. readium-sdk + readium-lcp-client) does not yet support the use-case of a client app handling multiple LCP profiles.
 This limitation is mostly due to how demo apps (e.g. SDKLauncher-iOS and SDKLauncher-Android) bundle the profile certificates, and how this gets integrated into the underlying LCP native library.

 This codebase will therefore need to be seriously modified before this feature is implemented.
-It may be posponed until Q2 2019.
+No date can be given at this point.

 ### Readium “2” clients